InfosecForActivistsTeam/infosec-activists/content/en/personal-information-removal/_index.md

 this can be emotionally stressful work that can be easier to perform with a friend or small group of trusted activists.

+For more information on DeleteMe, see [this 2024 review from PCMag](https://www.pcmag.com/reviews/abine-deleteme).

 Michael Bazzell has compiled a free and comprehensive list of peoplesearch engines, with step-by-step instructions for each.
 The workbook is available in both [PDF](https://inteltechniques.com/data/workbook.pdf) and [HTML](https://inteltechniques.com/workbook.html) formats, so you can print it out, or work from